 \item Tail mismatch (heavy-tailed vs.\ Gaussian).
 Finally, we compare $\mu=\mathrm{Laplace}(0,1)$ to $\nu=\mathcal N(0,1)$ and report \emph{JS}, \emph{KL}, and \emph{TV}. \end{itemize} Unless stated otherwise we use $n_\mu=n_\nu=10{,}000$, and we evaluate $K\in\{32,64,128,256,512\}$.

-\paragraph{Reference} Whenever a closed form is available, we use it as ground truth (in particular, Gaussian--Gaussian KL, squared Hellinger, and TV for Gaussian mean/scale changes).
-For Jensen--Shannon (JS), we compute a high-accuracy reference from
+\paragraph{Reference.} Whenever a closed form is available, we use it as ground truth (in particular, Gaussian-Gaussian KL, squared Hellinger, and TV for Gaussian mean/scale changes).
+For Jensen-Shannon (JS), we compute a high-accuracy reference from

 and evaluate the resulting one-dimensional expectations by numerical quadrature with a tight tolerance.
 All evaluations are carried out in the log domain to avoid numerical issues in the tails.
-In the mixture--vs--Gaussian setting, the mixture density $p_\mu$ is computed exactly as the average of its two Gaussian components inside the same procedure.
+In the mixture-vs-Gaussian setting, the mixture density $p_\mu$ is computed exactly as the average of its two Gaussian components inside the same procedure.

-For settings where our reference is not available in closed form in our implementation, namely, mixture--vs--Gaussian KL and TV, as well as Laplace$(0,1)$ vs.\ $\mathcal N(0,1)$ for JS/KL/TV, we compute a single high-sample Monte Carlo reference once and reuse it across all $R$ runs.
+For settings where our reference is not available in closed form in our implementation, namely, mixture-vs-Gaussian KL and TV, as well as Laplace$(0,1)$ vs.\ $\mathcal N(0,1)$ for JS/KL/TV, we compute a single high-sample Monte Carlo reference once and reuse it across all $R$ runs.
 Specifically, we draw $n_{\mathrm{ref}}=10^{7}$ i.i.d.\ samples from each distribution and plug them into the corresponding expectation identity (JS as above, and analogously for KL/TV).